-An example of a corporate LMS users like that uses LXPs is Learning Pool.
+An example of a corporate LMS that uses LXPs is Learning Pool.
 It can string together learning components to give a seamless learning experience that the trainee can control through their own actions.

 4. Abara LMS

 As people have become used to using their mobile devices for consuming content, so too have they been using them for e-learning.
-An online learning management system can no longer think of how their platform looks on mobile devices as an afterthought.
+An online learning management system can no longer think of how its platform looks on mobile devices as an afterthought.